atomashpolskiy/bt/bt-cli/README.md

 $ java -jar target/bt-launcher.jar -f /path/to/torrent -d /save/to/here
 ```

+Add `-e` flag to encrypt all peer connections.

 Add `-S` flag to download the data in sequential order (e.g. for streaming content).

+Add `-s` flag to continue seeding after torrent has been downloaded.

 ### Key bindings